• TETON TESTED

 Now if you take your former favorite hunting boots and compare them to the Zamberlan’s one of the first thing you’ll notice is the narrow toe box design.
 This is typically only seen in technical climbing shoes and now Zamberlan has added it to the Salathe Boot.

-Sometimes hunting boots can feel a little big and bulky, that is not the case with the Zamberlan Salathe Trek GTX RR Boots.
-I think the people that will enjoy these boots the most are hunters that like to scramble up and down rocky terrain.
-Think mountain goat hunters and those chasing after big game high in the rocky mountains.
+Sometimes traditional hunting boots can feel a little big, heavy, and bulky—but that is absolutely not the case with the Zamberlan Salathe Trek GTX RR Boots.
+I think the alpine athletes who will enjoy these boots the most are backcountry hunters who regularly scramble up and down loose, vertical scree fields.
+Think mountain goat hunters, sheep tag holders, and those chasing big game high above the timberline in the Rocky Mountains.
+Demanding vertical ascents require a precise, low-bulk balance of rigidity and weight, which is exactly why we heavily vet this technical Italian design in our definitive master directory of the best cold weather hunting boots for hardcore mountain terrain.

 1 GORE-TEX